Biophilic Kitchen Design: How to Incorporate Plants in Kitchen Design

 Key Benefits of Biophilic Kitchen Design

-1. Enhanced Air Quality: Indoor plants act as natural air purifiers, removing toxins and circulating fresh oxygen.
+βœ… Improved Air Quality – Plants act as natural air filters, purifying toxins and circulating fresh oxygen.

 Natural Light: The Foundation of Biophilic Kitchen Design